State Export-Import Bank of Ukraine: Operations

 The structure of “Ukreximbank” JSC consists of the Head Office, 22 branches, 28 sub-branches, and 2 representative offices abroad – in London and New York.
 Ukreximbank has the most extensive network of correspondent banks in Ukraine (more than 850 banking institutions in different countries around the world).
 The bank's mission is to promote the development of the economy of Ukraine and the business of customers, primarily export-oriented and import-substituting sectors of the economy, by lending and providing banking services for customers' financial transactions, supporting national exporters, and acting as the financial agent of the Government of Ukraine.

 The Charter of the Bank stipulates that “Ukreximbank” JSC was established to attract external and internal credit resources to the economy of Ukraine, provide and receive loans on behalf of and upon the instruction of the Cabinet of Ministers of Ukraine (as the financial agent of the Government), finance and guarantee export-import transactions of enterprises, service the state external debt of Ukraine, carry out transactions in the money, currency and stock markets, implement a set of measures for financing investment projects, provide banking services, cooperate with international financial institutions, implement other types of activities, carry out other transactions following the legislation and the requirements of the Charter.

 “Ukreximbank” JSC successfully cooperates with leading international financial institutions, such as the World Bank, EBRD, KfW, NIB, IFC, with large foreign banks and financial and credit institutions.
 Over the years of its activities in international financial markets and in the field of export financing, the Bank has become a direct borrower and guarantor of 35 leading export credit agencies worldwide.

 From 1992 to 1998, the bank's head office was located at the address: 8, Khreshchatyk Street, Kyiv, and since 1998, it has been located at the address: 127, Antonovycha Street, Kyiv.

 On November 29, 2023, Ukreximbank together with the Come Back Alive fund contributed to providing support for the Marines brigades of the Ukrainian Armed Forces.
+In January 2026, Ukreximbank announced the closure of several of its key branches in Ukraine, including its central office in Kyiv.

 Management

 By the resolution of the Supervisory Board of "Ukreximbank" JSC dated 3 May 2024, Victor Ponomarenko was approved as the Chairman of the Management Board of JSC "Ukreximbank".
 Victor Ponomarenko starts his work as the Chairman of the Management Board of JSC "Ukreximbank" on 1 July 2024.